 Les performed at Dulci-More Festivals 11 & 15.

 Hickory Cathedral is the chamber folk duo of David Mahler and Paul Friesen-Carper.
 They met in 2017 touring some of the best halls in China and the US as part of Silk Cedar, a Chinese-American folk-jazz fusion dulcimer band that paired 2004 American Hammered Dulcimer Champion, David Mahler, with world-renowned yangqin (chinese dulcimer) virtuoso, Liu Yuening.
 Working together they discovered a shared love of folk music and hatched the plan for Hickory Cathedral.

 This new collaboration explores the unique combination of David’s masterful hammered dulcimer playing and Paul’s fiddle-influenced cello style – and occasionally draws on their talents as multi-instrumentalists.
 Their playing brings to life the fire and warmth of North American and Celtic traditional music with prowess, exuberance, and intimacy.
 The soul of Hickory Cathedral is building community through shared music-making and inspiring the imagination with virtuosity.

 The duo plays concerts in a wide variety of venues and is available for festivals, workshops, weddings, schools, events, studio work, jams, and collaborations.

 David was previously with us for Dulci-More Festival 19.

-since taken her to
+have since taken her to

-started playing dulcimer in 1973 after seeing one being played at a festival in
+dulcimer in 1973 after seeing one being played at a festival in

 Sally has released thirteen albums, not including several collaborative projects with other artists and with students.
 Her first album, The Unclaimed Pint, has stood the test of time and continues to be a big seller.
 Her most recently released albums have been with her singing partner, Claudia Schmidt.
 They celebrate over 35 years of performing together.